8 Health Benefits of Hemp Seeds

 Some fats are beneficial, while others can do more harm than good.
 Even more, some fats cannot naturally be produced by your body, in which case you need to get these nutrients from your diet.

-Hemp seeds are rich in omega-3 and omega-6 fatty acids without saturated or trans fats.
+Hemp seeds are rich in omega-3 and omega-6 fatty acids without saturated or trans fats, making them an excellent example of healthy fats your body needs.
 With an excellent omega-3 to omega-6 ratio, hemp hearts, seeds, and hemp seed oil offer a protein-rich source of healthy fats.

 Hemp seeds have a rich nutty flavor and are so versatile that they can be incorporated into various meals.
 You can sprinkle hemp seeds onto a salad or a yogurt parfait, include them in a smoothie, or toast them and place them atop a salad.
 Hemp seeds provide flavorful and nutrient-rich additions to any meal.